JyNing04/my_site/content/event/IMS2024/index.md

 ---
-abstract:  On Sept.
-6th, [**Cavalier Autonomous Racing**](https://autonomousracing.dev/) won the time trial competition with a 52.628-second lap on the historic 2.5-mile oval, averaging 171.012 mph (273.619 kph) and pulling 2.25 lateral Gs in the turns.
-During the winning lap, we set a new world record for autonomous speed on a racetrack, reaching 184 mph (296 kph).
+abstract:  On September 6th, I had the incredible opportunity to help lead Cavalier Autonomous Racing to victory at the Indy Autonomous Challenge time trial competition.
+We completed a blistering 52.628-second lap on the historic 2.5-mile oval at the Indianapolis Motor Speedway—averaging 171.012 mph (273.619 kph) and pulling 2.25 lateral Gs through the turns.
+During that winning lap, our car hit a top speed of 184 mph (296 kph), setting a new world record for autonomous racing on a closed circuit.
 This also marks the first time a U.S.-based team has topped the podium at an [**Indy Autonomous Challenge**](https://www.linkedin.com/company/indy-autonomous-challenge/?lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BYYVcJXOwSmiwjH66VheRvA%3D%3D) competition!
 address:
   city: Indianapolis
   country: United States